leoafarias/neardb/README.md

 const nyRef = nearDB.collection('states').doc('ny')
 ```
 ### Add a Document
-By using set for document creation  allows you to *set* the document id
+Using *set* for document creation  allows you to set the document id:
 ```typescript

 nearDB.collection('states').doc('ny').set({